Hôtel de Ville, Rezé: History

 Following the liberation of the town on 29 August 1944, during the Second World War, the mayor, Alexandre Le Lamer, and other members of the council held a ceremony the following morning during which the tricolour was raised on the town hall.

 In the 1980s, following significant population growth, the council led by the mayor, Jacques Floch, decided to commission a modern town hall.
-The site the selected, on the south side of Rue Jean Louis, had been occupied by the second town hall and later by a boy's school.
+The site the selected, on the south side of Rue Jean Louis, had been occupied by the second town hall and later by a boys' school.
 Construction of the new building started in September 1987.
 It was designed by Alessandro Anselmi in the postmodern style, built in concrete and glass, and was officially opened on 14 July 1989.

 The design involved a large curved frontage on the west side, which featured horizontal sunshades, and a long straight frontage on the east side, which featured long rows of sloping concrete tiles.
 Internally, the principal rooms were the Bureau du Maire (mayor's parlour), which was at the north tip of the complex, and the Salle du Conseil (council chamber), which was shaped like an eye and surmounted by a dome, and the Salle des Mariages (wedding room), which was decorated with murals by the local artist, Jean-Claude Mareschal.